Tom Hamilton (musician): Instruments and equipment

 Other basses played on tour by Hamilton include a Duesenberg Starplayer semi-hollow bass strung with flatwound strings, a Visionary Instruments Video Bass, an Australian-built Tomkins Kimberely 1 Bass, an acoustic Kramer USA bass, a neon-blue colored ESP bass, as well as various four and five string F-Bass models.

-In 2023, Hamilton sent a sizable portion of his instrument and equipment collection to Donn's Drum Vault in Bellevue, MA to be offered for public sale.
+In 2023, Hamilton sent a sizable portion of his instrument and equipment collection to Donn's Drum Vault in Bellevue, WA to be offered for public sale.
 Notable items available for sale were three early-model Music Man StingRay basses, the 1960s Höfner Violin Bass used during the recording of Just Push Play and the Super Bowl XXXV Halftime Show, a '62 American Vintage Re-issue Fender Jazz Bass used in the "Sweet Emotion" 1991 music video, various Sadowsky basses, and two Parker Fly basses fitted with EMG pickups.

 Over the course of his career, Hamilton has used an array of different amplifiers and effects.
 He has been a large proponent of Gallien-Krueger heads and amplifiers.
 Currently, he uses their Neo 410 and 412 cabinets paired to their Fusion 550 head.
 During the recording of the Toys in the Attic album, he used an Ampeg B-15 amplifier and an Electro-Voice RE20 microphone.
 From the 1990s to the early 2010s, Hamilton primarily used Hartke 4.5XL Module cabinets paired with Gallien-Krueger heads.

 Hamilton primarily uses TC Electronic effects, namely their Corona Chorus, Mojomojo Overdrive, and G-Major Overdrive Rack Processor.
 Other effects used by Hamilton include a Pigtronix BASS Fat Drive pedal, a Soundbox Pro multi-wave distortion box, and a Mojo Hand FX Rook Overdrive pedal.

 Lastly, Hamilton has been a long-time user of D'Addario 45-100 and 45-130 strings.